 ● Separating forms with different purposes

-● Implementing pagination for longer form fields and indicating progress with a steps bars to help users pace themselves in an otherwise overwhelmingly long form
+● Implementing pagination for longer form fields and indicating progress with a process bars to help users pace themselves in an otherwise overwhelmingly long form

 ● Listing all requested fields from top to bottom, in a unified column, so its harder for the user to miss a form field

 ● Creating a way for users to invite third party agents, and allowing users to edit the invite even after the form is submitted

 ● Using iconography to indicate key actions

 ● Giving ample space to each form field to avoid visual clutter

 ● Placing the form content on an elevated plane to resemble the physicality of MVA forms